Mobile-First Design: What it is & How to implement it

 Before you reach for it, consider better, more accessible options:

-- Scroll, Don't Click: For simpler sites, a well-structured single-page design where users simply scroll is infinitely better than making them jump between pages via a hidden menu.
+• Scroll, Don’t Click: For simpler sites, a well-structured single-page design where users scroll is infinitely better than forcing them to jump between pages via a hidden menu.

 If you absolutely must use a hamburger menu, it should only contain secondary items: About Us, Blog, Careers, and Privacy Policy.
 Your primary calls to action should never be hidden in there.